How to Cook Spinach in Just Minutes for a Healthy Dose of Greens with Your Meals

 How to Cook Canned Spinach

 Store-bought canned spinach is fully cooked.
 To cook, simply place the spinach, along with the liquid from the can, into a saucepan and cook until heated through.
 Drain and serve.
-If you like add a little butter and season with salt and pepper (though taste the spinach first—many canned products already contain plenty of sodium).
+You can optionally add a little butter and season with salt and pepper (though taste the spinach first, as many canned products already contain plenty of sodium).

 How to Cream Spinach

 For a creamy side dish, you can easily add richness by adding some butter and cream to boiled spinach.
 Find the full instructions in our easy creamed spinach recipe.

 For an extra boost of nutrients, try adding spinach to your favorite recipes.
 Throw in a few handfuls to a classic pasta dish (we like it in this chicken macaroni cheese) the last few minutes of cooking time until it just starts to wilt.
 Scramble up some egg whites with spinach for a healthy breakfast.
 Enjoy a wilted spinach salad for lunch or use it as a base for your pan-fried chicken dinner.